catamphetamine/webapp-db/README.md

 Create `webapp-test` database and user `webapp` with no password.

-Create `configuration.json` file (is excluded from repo because it holds passwords).
+Create `configuration.json` file (is excluded from the repo because it holds passwords).
 Example:

 ```json
 {